-His first erection occurred on the Monday morning, having self-ejaculated twice with no relief.
+His first erection occurred on Monday morning, having self-ejaculated twice with no relief.
 He attempted cold compression at home.
-However, his painful erection persisted.
-He was still able to pass urine and felt well in himself otherwise.

-Apart from previous sinusitis and otitis externa, he denies any significant past medical history.
+Despite, his persistent painful erection, he was still able to pass urine and he felt well in himself.
+Avious sinusitis and otitis externa, he denies any significant past medical history.
 He is a non-smoker; he takes no regular medications.
 He had no prior history of priapism.
 He occasionally drinks alcohol and snorts cocaine recreationally.

 On examination, he had a painful, rigid erection.
 The remainder of the examination was unremarkable.
 His observations were stable.
 He was referred to the Urology Registrar, who came to review the patient in the ED.

-The patient's full blood count, CRP, clotting, liver function tests and kidney function tests were normal.
-The Urology Registrar advised penile cavernosal arterial blood aspiration, blood gas analysis and ultrasound ideally.
-Penile blood gas showed: pH 6.8, PCO2 13.9, PO2 1.7, K+ 8.9, Glucose <0.2, Lactate 10.9, Hb 177, HCO3 53 - indicating ischaemic priapism.
-Multi Urine dip panel tests Drug kit test (Abbott Toxicology Limited) revealed the presence of cocaine in the urine sample.
+The patient's full blood count, CRP, clotting, liver function tests, and kidney function tests were normal.
+The urology registrar advised penile cavernosal arterial blood aspiration, blood gas analysis, and ultrasound ideally.
+Penile blood gas showed: pH 6.8, PCO2 13.9, PO2 1.7, K+ 8.9, glucose <0.2, lactate 10.9, Hb 177, HCO3 53 - indicating ischaemic priapism.
+Multi urine dip panel tests drug kit test (Abbott Toxicology Limited) revealed the presence of cocaine in the urine sample.

-Following the penile blood gas, the Urology Registrar came to review the patient in the ED and commenced phenylephrine injection into the penis.
-A total of 10ml of 0.1mg/ml phenylephrine was given in divided doses with no success.
-Penile aspiration of 100ml of blood was attempted but failed to stop the priapism episodes.
+Following the penile blood gas, the urology registrar came to review the patient in the ED and commenced phenylephrine injection into the penis.
+A total of 10 mL of 0.1 mg/mL phenylephrine was given in divided doses with no success.
+Penile aspiration of 100 mL of blood was attempted but failed to stop the priapism episodes.
 The patient was transferred to another tertiary hospital with a Urology department for continuing care.
-He was taken to the theatre 36 hours after the onset of symptoms, where repeat penile aspiration, injection of further Phenylephrine, and eventually corpora-spongiosis Winter shunt with 2 x 14 Guage cannulas under General Anaesthesia (GA) was attempted in theatre.
-Intraoperatively, excellent detumescence was achieved.
-Unfortunately, despite all of the interventions attempted, he continued to have recurrent priapism and so would require a semi-rigid penile implant.
-He was sent home on a ten-day course of oral Co-amoxiclav and Codeine for five days.
-Follow-up was conducted in the Urology clinic for malleable penile prosthetics counselling.
-Four weeks later, he had a penile implant fitted and was discharged on a day course of oral co-amoxiclay, PRN paracetamol, Naproxen and Oramorph.
-6 weeks later, he re-presented to ED with dysuria and penile abscess; this was drained via incision and drainage.
-He was discharged with a five-day course of oral Co-amoxiclay.
-Therefore, the case report is to emphasize the dangers of refractory ischaemic priapism following the concomitant use of recreational Viagra and Cocaine.
+He was taken to the theatre 36 h after the onset of symptoms, where repeat penile aspiration, injection of further phenylephrine, and eventually corpora-spongiosis Winter shunt with 2 × 14 gauge cannulas under general anaesthesia (GA) was attempted in the theatre.
+Intraoperatively, excellent de-tumescence was achieved.
+Unfortunately, despite all of the interventions attempted, he continued to have recurrent priapism and so would require a semirigid penile implant.
+He was sent home on a 10-day course of oral Co-amoxiclav and codeine for 5 days.
+Follow-up was conducted in the urology clinic for malleable penile prosthetics counselling.
+Four weeks later, he had a penile implant fitted and was discharged on a day course of oral co-amoxiclay, paracetamol as required, Naproxen, and Oramorph.
+Six weeks later, he re-presented to the ED with dysuria and penile abscess; this was drained via incision and drainage.
+He was discharged with a 5-day course of oral Co-amoxiclay.
+This case report emphasises the dangers of refractory ischaemic priapism following the concomitant use of recreational Viagra and cocaine.